SaltaIT/eyp-rsync/README.md

 ## Limitations

-Tested on CentOS and on Ubuntu but should work anywhere
+Tested on CentOS but should work anywhere

 ## Development